Moore/Carlew Building

-Moore/Carlew Building is a historic commercial building located at Huntington, Huntington County, Indiana.
+Moore/Carlew Building is a historic commercial building located at Huntington, Indiana.
 It was built in 1844–1845, and is a two-story, Federal style brick building.
 A three-story rear addition was constructed in 1860s.
 It is one of the oldest buildings and the first brick structure constructed in Huntington.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the Huntington Courthouse Square Historic District.